 - a counter to kidney and bladder complaints

 but because of its wide variety of actions, it has a multitude of other uses, such as in the treatment of

 - even whooping cough.

-Its detergent action, which cleans out the bladder and kidneys, can also be used with great effect in the treatment of
+Its detergent action, which cleans out the bladder and kidneys, can also be used with great effect in the treatment of arthritis and eczema.